 - Gym locks are available for sale in the Spartan Store ($5).

 - ONLY locks purchased at the Spartan Store may be used on gym lockers.

 - Lockers are only available for athletes during their season.

 There are many ways to communicate with teachers electronically, such as through PowerSchool, Schoology, and Google accounts.
 All students have these accounts and should use them regularly.
 New students will learn how to access and use them during the Online Tech Boot Camp.

-Parents and incoming students should have already received information for accessing their separate PowerSchool, Schoology, and Google Suite (students only) accounts in June.Please note: Schoology and Google accounts will not be accessible until July 1, 2021.
-If you did not receive an email, please contact our Registrar, Mrs. Linda Byrne (email@example.com)
+Parents and students will receive information for accessing their separate PowerSchool, Schoology, and Google Suite (students only) accounts on July 1, 2022.
+If you did not receive an email please check your spam and if you have not received it by July 5th, please contact our Registrar, Mrs. Linda Byrne (email@example.com).